Boutique Hotels in Granada: Historic Cármenes and Palacetes

 Practical tips for booking

 When booking a boutique hotel in Granada, you must consider the city's unique geography and transport restrictions.
 If you are driving a car, do not book a hotel in the Albaicín or Realejo without first confirming exactly where you can park.
 Most boutique hotels in these areas do not have on-site parking and will instead provide a discount for a public car park that may be a 15-minute walk away.
 If you try to drive to the hotel door, you will likely be fined by the city's traffic cameras.
+Check the Granada Movilidad website for current access maps and authorised 'resident-only' zones.

 Climate control is another essential consideration.
 Granada has extreme weather: it is very cold in winter and exceptionally hot in July and August.
 In older boutique properties, central heating can be noisy and air conditioning may not be as powerful as in modern builds.
 Always check recent reviews specifically mentioning the temperature of the rooms during the season you plan to visit.
 If you are travelling in summer, a hotel with a pool, even a small plunge pool, is worth the extra cost.